Sri Lanka seeks $35 mln to pay for urgent diesel imports

 The regulator plans two hours of power cuts on Monday, up from one hour on Friday.
 On Monday the Public Utilities Commission of Sri Lanka ordered a two-hour power cut to ease demand during peak hours.

-(Reporting by Uditha Jayasinghe; Writing by Nidhi Verma; Editing by Alasdair Pal and Clarence Fernandez)
+(Reporting by Uditha Jayasinghe in Colombo and Nidhi Verma in New Delhi; Editing by Alasdair Pal, Clarence Fernandez and Ed Osmond)

 ((nidhi.verma@thomsonreuters.com; +91 11 49548031; Reuters Messaging: nidhi.verma.thomsonreuters.com@reuters.net))